 All costs/expenses must be clearly linked to the accomplishment of proposed activities.
-All expenses must be within the Award period of September 1, 2012 to August 31, 2013.
+All expenses must be within the federal funding period of September 1, 2013 to August 31, 2014.
 All expenditures must meet the applicable rules and laws, including the allowable cost principles in the applicable OMB Circulars (e.g., OMB A-21).
 A final budget will be negotiated between the Awarded Applicant and the Coordinating Board.
 Brief explanations of budget line items are provided below: